 - Bloom the yeast.
 In a large bowl, mix warm water, sugar, and yeast.
 Let it sit for 5 minutes until foamy.
 This is the yeast’s way of saying, “I’m alive and ready to work!”

 - Mix the dough.
-Add flour, olive oil, and salt.
+Add liquids to the flour and salt.
 Stir until a shaggy dough forms.

 - Knead.
 On a floured surface, knead for 5–7 minutes until smooth and elastic.
 (Or use the dough hook on your stand mixer if you prefer.)